 Divorce often represents a financial setback for people of all income levels because they no longer share living expenses and paychecks.
 But the separation of finances can be a good thing, too.
 Check out these silver linings!

 Want more?
 Read our website every week for family law news, helpful tips and recommendations.
 With a combined 30 years in family law, the attorneys at Jones Family Law Group, LLC, will provide the legal guidance you need.
-For questions or to schedule a confidential consultation, call 314-449-8830.
+For questions or to schedule a confidential consultation, contact our firm today.